 Secondly, parsing $LogFile in isolation is not recommended as in most cases any change-log records contained therein will also be found in $UsnJrnl·$J or unallocated clusters. $LogFile is most likely to contain unique change-log records when the system hasn't been shut down properly.

 Output is in the form of bookmarks and a tab-delimited spreadsheet file.
 Note that a CSV file extension is used because programs such as Microsoft Excel do not recognise the TSV file extension.
 The console and status-bar can be used to monitor processing.

 The user has the ability to specify how the content of the 'Reason(s)' field is delimited.
 Using a newline delimiter makes reading the contents of this field easier but requires the script to delimit text fields using double-quotes, which aren't supported by every application into which the examiner may wish to import the data (see below).
 The examiner can therefore opt to delimit the contents of this field using spaces, in which case the script won't use double-quotes.

-It's important to bear in mind that '$UsnJrnl·$J' files on Windows systems starting with Vista are likely to contain several hundred thousand records; these can take substantial time to process especially if the user has taken the option to resolve parent-entries.
-Unless the examiner is absolutely certain of the entries he/she needs to examine the best option is to process each '$UsnJrnl·$J' file in its entirety and then filter the TSV output file using a spreadsheet or database program.
+It's important to bear in mind that, taken together, $UsnJrnl·$J, $LogFile, and unallocated-cluster objects on Windows systems starting with Vista are likely to contain several hundred thousand records.
+These can take substantial time to process especially if the user has taken the option to resolve parent-entries.
+Unless the examiner is absolutely certain of the entries he/she needs to examine, the best option is probably to process each file-system object in its entirety and then filter the TSV output file using a spreadsheet or database program.